Judgment: Apocalypse Survival Simulation: Conception and design

 Judgment: Apocalypse Survival Simulation is being developed by Suncrash, an Israeli-based independent video game developer.
 Their core team worked in different fields before founding Suncrash; Judgment is the studio’s first game.
 Suncrash quote the X-COM franchise (original and new) as one of the main inspirations for the game along with Rimworld.
 Its final release date is still to be announced.

 Releases and updates

 Judgment’s first public alpha version (alpha 5) was released on April 11, 2016 on Steam Early Access.
 Since then Suncrash has released 6 major updates for the game, featuring new game mechanics such as character professions and new combat missions.

 Reception

 Judgment: Apocalypse Survival Simulation has received generally favorable reviews so far, praising its "exciting blend of gameplay" between "turn based strategy, role-playing and resource management".
-Critics have appraised its base management mechanics as "well thought-out", stating that "this aspect alone more than makes up for any shortcomings".
 Its setting has also been lauded as "interesting and original".
-There are mixed opinions on its art style; while some talk about the game retaining "an indie charm while also appearing very polished" and it having "a fair amount of detail", others were unconvinced by its art style or said that it won't "blow you away initially".
+There are mixed opinions on its art style; while some talk about the game having "a fair amount of detail", others were unconvinced by its art style.